Sonneteer (plural Sonneteers)

 Sonneteer came to life in 1994, but it all started a little earlier than that.

 While at University in the late 80’s and early 90’s Haider Bahrani and Remo Casadei started a business to organise gigs or concerts and recordings for small bands.
 Haider had a band so it was mainly a vehicle for this although it did branch out to a number of other student bands.
-As electronics students Haider and Remo, not content with some of the sound equipment they had to hand, they modified it and often built their own.
+As Electronics Engineering Design students Haider and Remo, not content with some of the sound equipment they had to hand, they modified it and often built their own.
 In fact Remo was known to rarely travel without a soldering iron and a multi-meter in the back of his car.

 In his final year, Haider designed a hi-fi amplifier.
 Other than the requirements of his degree, he also wanted a good amplifier to monitor his personal music recording.
 Remo, a true hi-fi enthusiast, had other ideas.
 So taken with the original design, when Haider decided to go on a month’s holiday after graduating, Remo popped round to Haider’s parents house and ‘borrowed’ said amplifier to show off to a few hi-fi aficionado and dealer friends.
 They loved it and by the time Haider had come back from holiday Remo, a highly skilled product engineer, was already cooking up a production version of this amplifier.
 All products to date are co designed by the two gentlemen.